raspberrypilearning/3D-scene/en/step_4.md

 ## Scenery

+**ARE WE REFERING TOTHE THING THEY ARE MAKING ASAN interactive animation?**

 You have selected a backdrop.
 Now it's time to think about what **objects** you want in your **scenery**.
-In this step you will be using **Paint Editor** to design your own objects.
+In this step you will be create own objects as sprite costumes in **Paint Editor**.

 --- task ---

-You cannot individually program objects which are already drawn onto a Backdrop.
-Often it is easier to choose a simple backdrop with just a few or no objects on it or design your own background, adding the objects you need into your scene.
-This will give you more freedom as you go on to develop your project.
+**ADD TO STEP 3?
+Objects which are already drawn onto a Backdrop cannot be individually programmed.
+Choose a simple backdrop with just a few or no objects drawn on it or design your own background.
+This will give you more freedom as you go on to develop your project by animating your scenery.
+WHERE TO ADD INFO ON DESIGNING TEIR OWN - STEP 3 OR4 ?**

+In order to program aspects of your backdrop you will need to add objects as sprites.
+You may need to change or alter your backdrop if the one you have chosen won't allow you to realise your project ideas.

 ![Backdrop with furniture](images/challenge2-backdrop-bedroom.png){:width="400px"}